As I grow

 What is it?

 Our brains release hormones that tell the body it is time to start changing.
-This happens over a few years, not overnight, so you may not even notice the changes happening!
+This happens over a few years, so you may not even notice the changes happening!

 Some changes are the same for boys and girls:

 - Hair under your arms and between your legs

 - Sweating more – this might mean you need to have a wash, shower or bath every day!

 - Greasier hair and/or skin.
 You might get some spots – remember to keep your skin clean by having a wash every day.

 - Mixed up feelings and mood changes… happy, sad, grumpy, tearful, angry, fed up, confused, excited.
 These are all normal feelings – it is just your ‘puberty brain’ getting used to a brand new you!

 - Feeling differently towards others.
 You might start to find other people attractive.

 Some changes only happen to girls and some only to boys.